Here’s how to seek full compensation for a forklift accident at work. If you’ve been injured by a forklift or other heavy equipment, know your rights.

 Example: Sinkhole accident

-Alex was entitled not only to workers’ comp benefits through his employer, but since the land was owned by a third party, he also had a legitimate claim against the landowner based on negligent maintenance of the property.
+Alex was entitled to workers’ comp benefits through his employer, and since a third party owned the land, he also had a legitimate claim against the landowner based on negligent maintenance of the property.

-A forklift or PIT can be inherently dangerous because of a design flaw.
-If so, the manufacturer may be liable for injuries that occurred as a direct result of the flaw.
-This falls under the legal theory of "strict liability."
-Unlike a workers' compensation or third-party negligence claim, a strict liability product defect case is based on proof that the equipment design is inherently flawed and unreasonably dangerous.
+A forklift or other heavy equipment can be dangerous to operate because of a design flaw.
+If so, the manufacturer can be held responsible for injuries that occurred as a direct result of the flaw.

 Example: Defective fuel line causes fire